 Zero Four Business Park

-The site is owned by Crown Estate Scotland, who will work with public and private sector partners to develop detailed plans.
-As managers of Scotland’s seabed and just under half the foreshore, Crown Estate Scotland already works closely with coastal communities around the country to drive sustainable development.
+The ZeroFour site is owned by Crown Estate Scotland, who are working with public and private sector partners to develop more detail to form a planning application in late 2022.
+As managers of Scotland’s seabed and just under half the foreshore, Crown Estate Scotland already works closely with coastal communities around the country to drive support and sustainable development.

 This site will form part of the organisation’s long-term plans to invest in renewable energy and the expansion of the blue economy, delivering wider value for Scotland.

 The Tay Cities investment plans to support the development of the site as a clean growth business park, with supporting infrastructure including skills.
 Angus Council’s ambition is to invest in starter units, using low-carbon building and energy management systems, including 5G capabilities to support digital ambitions and new emerging technologies.